grain-lang/grain/stdlib/number.md

    ?absoluteTolerance: Number) => Bool
 ```

-Determines weather two values are considered close to each other using a relative and absolute tolerance.
+Determines whether two values are considered close to each other using a relative and absolute tolerance.

 Parameters: